ashishsubedi/ImageModification/README.md

 # ImageModification
 Attempt to create different image effects using C#.

-Will be updating Readme soon.
 You can find working file inside bin.

-Program can be easily operated.
+Left side shows your original image and right side shows your edited images.

+# Source Code
+Code is written in C#.